newrelic/open-install-library/docs/recipe-spec.md

   # Examine Infrastructure events for correlated data
   # Non-empty list of process definitions.
 Required.
-  process_match: list, required
+  processMatch: list, required
     - /infra/

   # Examine Metrics, Events, and Logging for correlated data
   # Used by the UI to determine if you've successfully configured and are ingesting data
-  melt_match: object, required
+  meltMatch: object, required
     events: list, optional
       # Pattern to match melt data type
       # example: /SystemSample/